San Diego International Airport: Modern expansion

 Given annual arrivals at Terminal 2 East's three international gates (20–22) had increased from 50,000 passengers in 1990 to more than 400,000 in 2017, a new international arrivals facility for the airport was built at Terminal 2 West.
 Construction began in 2017 and completed in June 2018, adding vertical circulation and an upper level connecting six of the Green Build gates (46–51) to a 55000 sqft international arrivals processing facility at the southwest corner of the terminal.

 After many years of planning, construction on a complete replacement of Terminal 1 began in 2021.
 Divided into two phases, Phase 1 of the project includes a 19-gate standalone terminal east of the original facility, a five-story 5,200-space parking structure, a dual-level arrivals and departures roadway similar to Terminal 2's, a new entry road parallel to Harbor Drive, and an expanded taxiway A to pair with existing taxiway B. Phase 1 opened on September 22, 2025, at a cost of US$2.6 billion.
 Phase 2, to begin after Phase 1's opening and planned for completion in 2028, will demolish the original Terminal 1 and add 11 additional gates to the new Terminal 1 in its place.
 An area west of the new Terminal 1's parking structure was left vacant to accommodate a station for the proposed "Airport Transit Connection," a project under study by SANDAG to connect the airport to Downtown San Diego via a transit line of a yet to be decided mode.

 A new administration building for the San Diego County Regional Airport Authority opened in December 2023 just west of Terminal 2, relocating offices previously housed on the upper floors of the Commuter Terminal.
 Its relocation enabled the long unused by passengers Commuter Terminal to be demolished, making way for Phase 1 of the new Terminal 1.

-On September 23, 2025, Phase 1 of the New Terminal 1 fully opened with 19 gates.
-On the previous evening of the 22nd, the first flights started arriving at the New Terminal to avoid the need to tow the aircraft to the new terminal when departures start the next morning, with various Southwest flights being the first to arrive into the new terminal with water salutes given by the fire department.
-The old Terminal 1 was used for departures for the rest of the evening of September 22, 2025, with various Southwest flights being the final departures out of the old terminal.
+On September 23, 2025, Phase 1 of the new Terminal 1 opened with 19 gates.
+Aircraft began arriving at the new terminal on the evening of September 22 to position them for departures the following morning.
+Several Southwest Airlines flights were the first to arrive and received water salutes from the airport fire department.
+The original Terminal 1 continued to handle departures for the remainder of the evening on September 22.
+Several Southwest Airlines flights operated the final departures from the old terminal.
+In 2026, two additional gates opened in Terminal 1.